-Introduction of dental CAD / CAM system (Cerec 2 system) and application of In Vitro study for recovery of type II sinus
+Introduction of the dental CAD/CAM system (Cerec 2) and In Vitro study of microleakage around class II restoration

 Introduction of dental CAD / CAM system (Cerec 2 system) and application of In Vitro study for restoration of sinus type II (Journal of Thai Society of Orthopedics, Volume 13 - No. 2/2013, General Assembly Vietnam Pharmaceutical Publishing).

 Dr. VO VAN NHAN

 The CAD / CAM auto-recovery system (CAD / CAM) can be restored and attached to an appointment, without having to seal, pour the sample as well as Stage performed in Labo.
 This is a progressive technology applied in dentistry.